Article 1: Enactment and Intent

 Permitted UsesAccessory useBed & breakfastChurch

-Dwelling, single unit
+Dwelling, accessory Dwelling, single unit Dwelling, two unit |

 Conditional UsesBakeryCemetery